-Table 2: Stakeholder Roles and Resp oonsibilities ---------- ------------- ----------- ------ ---------------
+Table 2: Stakeholder Roles and Responsibilities

+Roles Responsibilities ------------------------

-Roles Responsibilities Construction Site Management Organise waste collections as required; Organise replacement or maintenance requirements for bins; Investigate and ensure prompt clean-up of illegally dumped waste materials; Notify the Principal Certifying Authority (Council) of the appointment of waste removal, transport or disposal contractors for waste tracking purposes; Ensure waste related equipment is well maintained; Ensure waste calculations so only the required amount of materials are ordered; Ensure segregation of materials to maximise reuse and recycling; Check waste sorting and storage areas routinely for cleanliness, hygiene, contamination and OH&S issues; Ensure all monitoring and audit results are well documented and are carried out as specified in the WMP; Ensure effective signage, communication and education is provided to site staff/contractors; Provide staff/contractors with equipment manuals, training health and safety procedures, risk assessments, and PPE to control hazards associated with all waste managemen activities; Assess any manual handling risks and prepare a manual handling control plan for waste and bin transfers; Ensure adequate separation and disposal of waste streams in compliance with the WMP; Abide by all relevant OH&S legislation, regulations, and guidelines; Attend training and inductions as required; Clean and transport bins as required; Clean and transport bins as required; Organise, maintain and clean the waste storage areas; Environmental Management Representative (EMR) Approach and establish the local commercial reuse of materials where reuse on-site is not practical; Establish separate skips and recycling bins for effective waste segregation and recycling purposes; Ensure staff and contractors are aware of site requirements; Provision of training of the requirements of the WMP and specific waste management strategies adopted for the development; Contaminated waste management and approval of off-site waste transport, disposal locations and check licensing requirements; Arrange assessment of suspicious potentially contaminated materials, hazardous materials and liquid waste; Monitor, inspect and report requirements.
+Construction Site Management Organise waste collections as required; Organise replacement or maintenance requirements for bins; Investigate and ensure prompt clean-up of illegally dumped waste materials; Notify the Principal Certifying Authority (Council) of the appointment of waste removal, transport or disposal contractors for waste tracking purposes; Ensure waste related equipment is well maintained; Ensue accurate calculations so only the required amount of materials are ordered; Ensure segregation of materials to maximise reuse and recycling; Check waste sorting and storage areas routinely for cleanliness, hygiene, contamination and OH&amp;S issues; Ensure all monitoring and audit results are well documented and are carried out as specified in the WMP; Ensure effective signage, communication and education is provided to site staff/contractors; Provide staff/contractors with equipment manuals, training, health and safety procedures, risk assessments, and PPE to control hazards associated with all waste management activities; Assess any manual handling risks and prepare a manual handling control plan for waste and bin transfers; Site Staff/Contractors Ensure adequate separation and disposal of waste streams in compliance with the WMP; Abide by all relevant OH&amp;S legislation, regulations, and guidelines; Attend training and inductions as required; Clean and transport bins as required; Carry out daily visual inspections of waste storage areas; Organise, maintain and clean the waste storage areas; Environmental Management Representative (EMR) Approach and establish the local commercial reuse of materials where reuse on-site is notpractical; Establish separate skips and recycling bins for effective waste segregation and recycling purposes; Ensure staff and contractors are aware of site requirements; Provision of training of the requirements of the WMP and specific waste management strategies adopted for the development; Contaminated waste management and approval of off-site waste transport, disposal locations and check licensing requirements; Arrange assessment of suspicious potentially contaminated materials, hazardous materials and liquid waste; Monitor, inspect and report requirements.
+Waste Collection Contractors Provide a reliable and appropriate waste collection service; Provide feedback to site management regarding contamination of waste streams; Work with site management to customise waste systems where possible.